Company town: United States

+At their peak, there were more than 2,500 company towns, housing 3% of the US population.
+By the 1920s they were in decline due to factors mentioned above.

+The rate of company owned housing however was higher, the Bureau of Labor Statistics surveyed a sample of 213 companies for 1916, a full 34.4% of their workforce lived in company housing.
+However, the survey covered primarily manufacturing (textile, iron & steel mills) and mining towns.

-At their peak there were more than 2,500 company towns, housing 3% of the US population.
-The companies that ran the towns were primarily labor companies such as coal, steel, lumber and various war industries.
-Most of the people living in these towns were immigrants new to the country.
-The tight, paternalistic control exerted by companies over the residents' behaviour and even opinions caused issues and concern.
+The companies that ran the towns were mainly labor-intensive companies such as coal, steel, lumber, and various war industries.
+Most people living in these towns were immigrants new to the country.
+The tight, paternalistic control exerted by companies over the residents' behavior and even opinions caused issues and concerns, as was indicated earlier.

+Pullman, Chicago was a company town created by George Pullman, the head of the Pullman railway company, to house his employees and their families.

 Segundo, Colorado, was a company town where the CF&I coal company housed its workers.
-It offered adequate housing and promoted upward mobility through its sponsorship of a YMCA Center, an elementary school, and some small businesses, as well as a company store.
+It offered adequate housing and promoted upward mobility through its sponsorship of a YMCA Center, an elementary school, some small businesses, and a company store.
 However, air pollution was a constant health threat, and the houses lacked indoor plumbing.
 As demand for metallurgical coal declined, the mine laid off workers, and Segundo's population declined.
-After a major fire in 1929, CF&I left town, and Segundo became practically a ghost town.
+After a major fire in 1929, CF&I left town, and Segundo became a ghost town.

+The Clearfield Bituminous Coal Corporation developed company towns in Pennsylvania.

 One famous company town was McDonald, Ohio, which was created by the Carnegie Steel Company to house and serve the needs of its employees in the Youngstown, Ohio, area.

 Marktown, Clayton Mark's planned worker community, was an example in northwest Indiana.

 In the present-day United States, it is relatively rare for any place in which a single company owns all the property to be granted status as an incorporated municipality.
-Rather, companies will normally prefer their wholly owned communities to remain unincorporated, as this permits administration of the community to be carried out by appointed company officers rather than elected officials.
-However, there are incorporated municipalities that are heavily dependent upon a single industry or organization and may be loosely considered a "company town", even though the company does not technically own the town.
+Instead, companies prefer their wholly owned communities to remain unincorporated, as this permits community administration to be carried out by appointed company officers rather than elected officials.
+However, incorporated municipalities heavily depend upon a single industry or organization and may be loosely considered a "company town", even though the company does not technically own the town.